turingschool/frontend-lightning-talks/schedule-1803.md

 28. Take your `git` foo to the next level
 29. Algorithms or die - top algorithms programmers should know
 30. Hacking the FE interview
+31. Kevin Krom: Who want's to be a ScrumDog-Millionaire?
+The benefits of Scrum Methodology
 ```

 ---